-Although treatments for acid reflux can be very effective, medications for bile reflux may not be helpful for many people.
+Lifestyle adjustments and medications can be very effective for acid reflux, but bile reflux is harder to treat.
 There is little evidence assessing the effectiveness of bile reflux treatments, in part because of the difficulty of establishing bile reflux as the cause of symptoms.

 - Ursodeoxycholic acid.
 This medication helps promote bile flow.
 It may lessen the frequency and severity of your symptoms.

 - Bile acid sequestrants.
 Doctors often prescribe bile acid sequestrants, which disrupt the circulation of bile, but studies show that these drugs are less effective than other treatments.
 Side effects, such as bloating, may be severe.